Create a winning freelance profile that stands out – Where do you start?

 Let’s look at how you can craft interesting content that will have clients saying yes.

-Put yourself in your potential client’s shoes.
+Put yourself in your client’s shoes.

 What is empathy?